Commitment to Student Wellbeing

 The College places great value on developing leadership qualities.
 Beyond peer-support, leaders in each House are given opportunities and training to organise events, interact with broad age groups, and embrace the spirit of a servant leader.
 These activities give our student leaders the skills to lead our boys with confidence and kindness.

 Edmund Rice College recognises many issues impact a student’s performance and prevent them achieving their best … in both school and life.
-Our School Counsellors and Clinical Educational Psychologist support our community to thrive.
+Our two onsite Clinical Educational Psychologists support our community to thrive.

-School Counsellors deal with the social and emotional wellbeing of students at the College.
-Our Counsellors not only help students in a crisis, but also hold honest conversations about mental and emotional health.
+School Psychologist deal with the social and emotional wellbeing of students at the College.
+Our Psychologists not only help students in a crisis, but also hold honest conversations about mental and emotional health.
 They inspire our boys to positively deal with life.
 This can be through challenging unhelpful thinking, building resilience, encouraging healthy lifestyles or providing advice to help students make good choices.

-The School Counsellor is also available to talk with parents, carers and families about parenting an adolescent and other challenges they may be experiencing.
+The School Psychologists are also available to talk with parents, carers and families about parenting an adolescent and other challenges they may be experiencing.

 Child Safe Information